“Does having an exclamation point in an email's subject line send it to a spam filter instead of an inbox?”

 ISPs scrutinize user behavior for spam clues

 ISPs such as Gmail, Yahoo, and Hotmail use engagement algorithms to determine whether and when an email message is allowed to arrive in an inbox.
-And, at Royall & Company, we deploy hundreds of test emails along with each campaign email.
+And, at EAB Enrollment Services, we deploy hundreds of test emails along with each campaign email.
 We then parse time-to-delivery data to gain a nuanced view of when emails reach inboxes or spam folders for most ISPs.

 For example, when one of our partners launched a new application campaign this fall, no ISPs had seen any activity from the school’s domain in quite a while.
 You can see how this affected their delivery times below.